18 Sep, 2023

 Bitcoin Bid Liquidity Stands at $25,000 and Below

-Before the CPI press release, Keith Alan, the Co-founder of Onchain monitoring resource material indicators, was hopeful about the BTC price momentum holding out.
+Before the CPI press release, Keith Alan, the co-founder of Onchain monitoring resource material indicators, was hopeful that the BTC price momentum would hold out.

 He admits that the strength of Bitcoin’s momentum is fading out after the release.
 But it’s still strong enough to hold on to the bounce BTC reclaimed last week.